Is volume the holographic dual of fidelity susceptibility?: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Masamichi Miyaji for commenting on a draft of this paper and to Thomas Hartman and Pratik Rath for useful discussions.
+We are grateful to Thomas Hartman and Masamichi Miyaji for commenting on a draft of this paper and to Pratik Rath for useful discussions.
 The work of MM was supported in part by the Berkeley Center for Theoretical Physics, by the National Science Foundation (award numbers 1521446 and 1316783), by FQXi, and by the US Department of Energy under Contract DE-AC02-05CH11231 and DE-SC0014123.
 IS acknowledges support from the National Science Foundation (award number PHY-1707800) for part of the duration of this project.